 As M&A advisers, we adopted new ways of instigating and progressing deals in an environment where meeting in person was restricted.
 Over the last nine months we have proved it is possible to complete deals almost solely in a virtual environment and, whilst there are both positives and negatives of this, there are efficiencies to be embraced for future deal processes.

-Smith Cooper Corporate Finance has completed several deals during the pandemic and we have learnt that planning and project management is more important than ever.
+Smith Cooper Corporate Finance has completed several M&A deals during the pandemic and we have learnt that planning and project management is more important than ever.
 In this article, we comment on two critical deal components which require adaption in a virtual environment.

-Meetings in a virtual environment
+M&A meetings in a virtual environment

 In normal circumstances, face-to-face meetings were a requirement of a successful deal outcome.
 However, the past year has proved that it is possible to complete deals without ever meeting in real life, or where necessary, to complete most of the deal virtually, and then arrange a small number of physical meetings in the final stages.